 The boom height may need to be raised compared to other spraying times to achieve double overlap at the height of the seed head.

-Light (left) and heavy (right) infestations of silver grass, which would require different rates of herbicide.
+Light and heavy infestation of silver grass, which would require different rates of herbicide.

 Grazing after treatment